How to Toast Pine Nuts (4 quick, easy methods!)

 Another benefit is that toasting can reduce the resinous aftertaste that some fresh nuts have.

 It is absolutely worth the tiny time investment to toast your pine nuts first!
-The only time I wouldn’t recommend toasting pine nuts is when they’re getting toasted in the oven, anyway, like if you’re making pignoli cookies.
+The only time I wouldn’t recommend toasting pine nuts is when they’re being toasted in the oven, anyway, such as when making pignoli cookies.

 So here are 4 different ways you can toast your pine nuts!